pegros/PEG_LIST/README.md

 ### Package Installation

+Two options are available to deploy the package on your Org.
+* via Git and SFDX
+* via a direct install button

+⚠️ **Beware** when deploying new versions of the package on an Org where it is already installed (whatever the option used) !
+    If you have already customized on your Org the custom labels or static resources included in the package, you may need to retrieve first a copy of their current situations before the new package version deployment and redeploy them afterwards.

 #### Git Deployment

 To retrieve the SFDX project, you may simply execute a git clone from the GitHub repository.